-Before joining New America, Tooley was a policy analyst at The Education Trust.
+Before joining New America, Melissa was a policy analyst at The Education Trust.
 She interned with Chicago Public Schools’ Office of Academic Enhancement and the White House Domestic Policy Council.
 Prior to that, she worked in higher education policy at The Institute for College Access & Success, in health policy at the Epilepsy Foundation of New York City, and in market research consulting at Nielsen BASES.
-She began her career as a paraprofessional in a school for students with special needs.
+Melissa began her career as a paraprofessional in a school for students with special needs.